Manouchehr Vazifekhah: Career

 Vazifekhah held the position of chief interrogator in SAVAK’s anti-subversion unit for approximately seven years, from 1971 to February 1979.
 He was reportedly responsible for operations involving surveillance, arrest, and interrogation of political dissidents, including members of the clergy and opposition groups, as part of efforts to maintain national security during a period of political unrest.

 Allegations

-Vazifekhah has been accused of employing extreme torture methods during interrogations, including the “Apollo” device (a metal helmet that amplified screams and heat), Qapani handcuffs, crucifixion, burning with cigarettes or hot irons, inserting needles under fingernails, forcing prisoners (especially clergymen) to beat one another and compelling them to consume alcohol.
+Vazifekhah has been accused of employing extreme torture methods during interrogations, such as the Apollo device (a metal helmet that amplified screams and heat), Qapani handcuffs, crucifixion, burning with cigarettes or hot irons, inserting needles under fingernails, forcing prisoners (especially clergymen) to beat one another and compelling them to consume alcohol.

-Ali Khamenei, the current Supreme Leader of Iran, stated in a 2005 television documentary that he had been interrogated by “Manouchehri” while detained at the Joint Anti-Sabotage Committee prison.
+Ali Khamenei, the former Supreme Leader of Iran, stated in a 2005 television documentary that he had been interrogated by “Manouchehri” while detained at the Joint Anti-Sabotage Committee prison.

 Other prominent figures who reportedly endured torture under Vazifekhah include: